algorandfoundation/algokit-utils-ts/docs/capabilities/dispenser-client.md

 ## Getting Current Limit

-To get the current limit for an account with Algos from the dispenser API, use the `getLimit` method.
+To get the current limit for an account with Algo from the dispenser API, use the `getLimit` method.
 This method requires the account address.

 ```ts
 const response = await client.getLimit()